-This good natured set of mini-games encourages dexterity, puzzle-solving and creativity.
+Sago Mini Friends is a pleasant little set of mini games that encourages dexterity, puzzle-solving and creativity.
 It starts with you selecting a colorful character, who then explores a neighborhood of cartoon houses.

 Knock on a door, and you’ll be invited inside for an animated, entertaining playdate.
 This may involve hammering nails into a birdhouse, dress-up or even enjoying a tasty snack.

 Everything’s bright and cheerful, and the game promotes empathy, with one friend looking glum if spoils aren’t evenly shared.

 In all honesty, we’re sure most parents would be happier seeing kids playing with real Lego rather than virtual bricks on a tablet.
 But when the real thing isn’t an option, this official game’s a nice substitute.

 It’s based around the titular islands, on which you collect bricks, to ‘buy’ Lego sets that are constructed with a few taps.
 Over time, you’ll accrue houses and vehicles, and cute blocky critters that roam about.
 As an added bonus, there’s no chance of painfully stepping on a plastic brick.

 If your child regularly uses a tablet, you’ve likely already installed some Toca Boca games.
 They’re a smart mix of education and play, and Toca Kitchen 2 is no exception.